 Audiologists are required to report all follow-up screening and diagnostic testing results on newborns who did not pass the newborn hearing screening for both ears within 7 days of the evaluation.
 Screening and diagnosis results can be reported through the SendSS Audiology Portal.
-Audiologists without access to SendSS may request access to report or complete aand submit it to the EHDI Coordinator of the district where the family resides or complete the [email protected]and fax it to 404-657-2773 or email to
+Audiologists without access to SendSS must alert the EHDI Coordinator of the district where the family resides or complete the [email protected]and fax it to 404-657-2773 or email to

 Reporting of results is also required for children through the age of five (5) years with the initial confirmation/diagnosis of hearing loss (or suspected to be permanent), measured and described by a licensed audiologist is required to be reported within 7 days of diagnosis.

 - Hearing loss is defined as a threshold average of 15 dB or greater between 500Hz - 4000Hz, whether unilateral or bilateral.

 Policies and Procedures

 - Joint Committee on Infant Hearing-2019 Position Statement

 - Audiologic Guidelines for the Assessment of Hearing in Infants and Young Children

 - Pediatric Amplification

 Georgia Hearing Aid Loaner Bank (GA HALB)

 Georgia’s Hearing Aid Loaner Bank (GA HALB), provides temporary hearing aids for children, birth through 36 months, who are in need of temporary hearing aids.
 The hearing aid(s) will be loaned on a one-time basis per child and includes one earmold per hearing aid.
 There are no financial eligibility requirements for the family, and the term of the loan is for 6 months.

 In order to obtain a hearing aid for a child, the fitting audiologist must submit documentation and a completed application from the child’s caregiver.
 Audiologist documentation includes a copy of the comprehensive audiometric evaluation and medical clearance from the otolaryngologist.
 Caregivers will be responsible for completing a short application, which includes signing an agreement waiver to the terms of the loan.
 This information is to be sent to the EHDI District Coordinator.